uwex-learning-tech/sbplus-v3/README.md

 #### Pending
 * Added GET requests to Kaltura Analytics for play, impression, and reached 100% event
+* Fixed an error caused by missing `note` element in the XML

 #### 3.1.4 (07/27/2018)
 * Fixed an issue where author photo is not loaded from the server.